jduprat6/jduprat6/README.md

 - SQL & Relational Database Management

 ## University Level Cybersecurity and I.T.
 Courses Completed:
-Western Govener's University (Designated a Center of Academic Excellence in Cyber Defense by the NSA and DHS)
+Western Goveners University (Designated a Center of Academic Excellence in Cyber Defense by the NSA & DHS)
 - Fundamentals of Information Security
 - Digital Forensics in Cybersecurity
 - Network and Security Applications